Global search (Source: Geralt, goo.gl/bAEE60, under CC0 Public Domain licence)

 Liveplasma | mind map of film & music preferences |

-Thirdly, there is customisation of search context, or personalisation of search.
+Customisation of search context > This is also referred to as personalisation of search (though arguably individualisation may be a better term, as it lacks the humanistic overtones of ‘personalisation’), and it is the area where we have recently seen the greatest developments.
 It is increasingly the case that the search context is defined in relation to the individual doing the searching, and the other people to whom that individual is connected.
-It is typically an automated function of the major search services, notably Google, which tailors search results to individuals on the basis of information tracked or inferred about them as a result of past searches, online connections, and online activities.
-The result is that two individuals searching for exactly the same topic using exactly the same search terms in Google may find that they receive very different results.
-Indeed, the ultimate aim of social search is to obviate the need for searching at all, with search engines becoming more like prediction engines which anticipate users’ needs.
+Search results are thus determined by algorithms which tailor the results to individuals on the basis of information tracked or inferred about them as a result of past searches, online connections, and online activities.
+The result is that two individuals searching for exactly the same topic using exactly the same terms in a search engine like Google may find that they receive very different results.
+Indeed, the ultimate aim of personalised search is seemingly to obviate the need for searching at all, with search engines becoming more like prediction engines which anticipate users’ needs.
+A further move in the direction of personalisation can be anticipated as AI-based search becomes more common.
+Interestingly, more manual contextualisation options can also be seen in the growing ability of users to provide detailed contextual information when asking questions in AI chat interfaces.

 The key issue for educators is that when search engines or social media services tailor news and results to individual users, the range of information received becomes ever narrower.
 To the extent that education is about broadening rather than narrowing students’ horizons, this is a concern.
 For a statement about the dangers of ‘filter bubbles’, see Eli Pariser’s TED Talk Beware Online ‘Filter Bubbles’, which dates from 2011 but has become even more relevant in the intervening years.